wp-plugins/powr-banner-slider/readme.txt

 = Is POWr Banner Slider Free? = Yes, the basic version of Banner Slider is completely free!

-= Why should I upgrade? = Upgrading removes all POWr watermarks, speeds up widget loading speed, gets you premium support, and most importantly supports the creation of more great plugins!
+= Why should I upgrade? = Upgrading gives you access to advanced features, removes all POWr watermarks, speeds up widget loading speed, gets you premium support, and supports the creation of more great plugins!

 == Screenshots ==